dhan46code/useEffect_project/README.md

-# Usestate hooks use fetch api from github api user
+# Usestate hooks use fetch with api from github api user and useEffect

 ## Preview app
 ![useEffect project](/image/useEffect_project.png "This is a sample image.")